 Tips on how to build a small pond to attract frogs and other wildlife into the garden.
 Includes information on placement, size, materials, and maintenance.
 DIY video at the end

 Organic gardening can be difficult, especially when it comes to slugs.
 You can pick them off individually, set out beer traps and pelleted wool, but most people resort to slug pellets.
 They’re just so much easier and successful to use.
 Unfortunately, they can be fatal to pets and to wildlife like hedgehogs and birds.
-If a slug comes into contact with a slug pellet and is then eaten by another animal then that animal is doomed too.
+There’s another way to help tackle the slug problem more naturally — build a small garden pond.

-Building a wildlife pond can be the solution.
-Not only will it entice those very slug-eating animals into your garden but it will attract another one too — frogs.
-Voracious hunters of insects, including weevils, frogs and toads will devour the slugs in your garden too.
+A garden pond attracts all kinds of wildlife and especially the type that likes eating slugs.
+Frogs are voracious hunters of insects, including weevils, and they’ll devour the slugs in your garden too.
 It’s also a lot of fun to watch them swimming around and filling the garden with life.
 They don’t eat any of your veggies either.